Beijing Consensus: Spread

-Scholarly debates
+Analysis

 Joshua Cooper Ramo

 The term's birth into the mainstream political lexicon was in 2004 when the United Kingdom's Foreign Policy Centre published a paper by Joshua Cooper Ramo titled The Beijing Consensus.
 In this paper, he laid out three broad guidelines for economic development under what he called the "China model".
 Ramo was a former senior editor and foreign editor of Time magazine and later a partner at Kissinger Associates, the consulting firm of former U.S. Secretary of State Henry Kissinger.

 The first guideline involves a "commitment to innovation and constant experimentation."
 One of the major criticisms of the Washington Consensus is its complacency.
 Ramo argues that there is no perfect solution, and that the only true path to success is one that is dynamic, as no one plan works for every situation.

-The second guideline states that Per Capita Income (GDP/capita) should not be the lone measure of progress.
+The second guideline states that per capita income (GDP/capita) should not be the lone measure of progress.
 Rather, Ramo feels that the sustainability of the economic system and an even distribution of wealth, along with GDP, are important indicators of progress.

 The third guideline urges a policy of self-determination, where the less-developed nations use leverage to keep the superpowers in check and assure their own financial sovereignty.
 This includes not only financial self-determination, but also a shift to the most effective military strategy, which Ramo suggests is more likely to be an asymmetric strategy rather than one that seeks direct confrontation.
 Unlike the Washington Consensus, which largely ignored questions of geo-politics, Ramo argues—particularly in the Chinese context—that geo-politics and geoeconomics are fundamentally linked.

+In China

+Among Chinese elites, the debate over whether a Beijing Consensus or China Model exists is a highly divisive topic.
+Academic David Daokui Li characterizes Chinese officials and academics as frequently "allergic" to the topic, often viewing it as more appropriate to discuss the "Chinese experience" but premature to view that experience as a "model".

+Among the major Chinese proponents of a China Model is Zhang Weiwei, who defines the model as a blend of a planned economy with market mechanisms and a top-down governance structure complemented by some grassroots electoral participation.

+Xi Jinping states that China does not seek to export its socialist system or its developmental model.
+According to Xi, developing countries can and should learn from Chinese wisdom and solutions as appropriate.